V-Mak/GPT-ML-Tutor/README.md

 ```
 Machine Learning is a branch of Artificial Intelligence that enables computers to learn patterns from data without being explicitly programmed.
 It uses algorithms to make predictions or decisions based on historical data.
 ```

+> **Note:** The trained model is not included in this repository because it exceeds GitHub's file size limits.
+You can train the model using `src/train.py` or load your own fine-tuned checkpoint.

 ---